edouardkombo/jsHtml5PhotoBooth/README.md

     jsPhotoBooth.phpFile                     = '/form/pictureProcess.php'; //Php file that will proceed to picture saving on the server

     /**
-     * You must use "save", "saveAndDownload" or "saveAndStream" methods
      * This only works on local machines
      */
     //jsPhotoBooth.printPictureOnFinish        = true;                //Works only on windows system (You can update the batch file to your needs)